-In accordance with Government Auditing Standards, we have also issued our report dated October 23, 2020 on our consideration of the Town of Faison's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of the report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated October 15, 2021, on our consideration of the Town of Faison's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Town of Faison's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Town of Faison's internal control over financial reporting and compliance.

-Thompson, Price, Scott, Adams & Co., PA Wilmington, North Carolina October 23, 2020
+Thompson, Price, Scott, Adams & Co., PA

+Wilmington, North Carolina October 15, 2021